sahib/rmlint/docs/rmlint.1.rst

   Available options:

+  - *unique*: Include unique files in the output.
   - *no_header=[true|false]:* Print the header with metadata (default: true)
   - *no_footer=[true|false]:* Print the footer with statistics (default: true)
   - *oneline=[true|false]:* Print one json document per line (default: false)